zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ));
 ```

-LLVM's **LLJIT** (Lazy LLVM JIT) then:
-- Compiles the LLVM IR to machine code **in memory**
-- Allocates executable memory pages (with OS permissions: read+execute)
-- Generates position-independent code suitable for dynamic loading
-- Builds a symbol table mapping function names to addresses
-- Manages code cache and memory layout
+LLVM's **LLJIT** (Lazy LLVM JIT) then performs several operations: it compiles the LLVM IR to machine code **in memory**, allocates executable memory pages with OS permissions set to read+execute, generates position-independent code suitable for dynamic loading, builds a symbol table mapping function names to memory addresses, and manages the code cache and memory layout.

 No files are written to disk.
 The generated code lives in the process's address space, in executable memory pages.
 This is fundamentally different from AOT compilation, where code lives in `.o` or `.so` files.

-**Why MLIR provides ExecutionEngine**:
-You could directly use LLVM's ORC JIT, but you'd need to:
-1. Manually translate MLIR dialects to LLVM IR
+**Why MLIR provides ExecutionEngine**: You could directly use LLVM's ORC JIT, but you'd need to manually translate MLIR dialects to LLVM IR, register all dialect translations, handle MLIR-specific ABI conventions like memref descriptors, set up optimization transformers correctly, and manage multiple LLVM contexts.
-2. Register all dialect translations
-3. Handle MLIR-specific ABI conventions (memref descriptors, etc.)
-4. Set up optimization transformers correctly
-5. Manage multiple LLVM contexts

 ExecutionEngine encapsulates all this boilerplate, letting you focus on generating and executing MLIR IR.
 For learning and prototyping, this convenience is invaluable.

 **The practical implication**:
 When you see `ExecutionEngine` in our code, remember: it's a convenience wrapper around LLVM ORC.
 The actual JIT compilation is done by LLVM's battle-tested ORC infrastructure—the same infrastructure used by Clang's JIT, Julia's compiler, and other production systems.
 MLIR just makes it easier to use from MLIR IR.